Skip to main content

 CU's lead researcher Joseph Ryan thinks that a large wildfire could volatilize latent mercury that stuck to the top layer of soil.

 The Missionary Ridge Fire burned more than 70,000 acres north of Durango in June and July 2002.
-Ryan said a fire of that intensity could have oxidized sulphur molecules that bind mercury in organic matter in the soil.
+Ryan said a fire of that intensity could have oxidized sulfur molecules that bind mercury in organic matter in the soil.

-Ryan said a large wildfire could also introduce mercury into water another way, by speeding erosion and allowing the mercury to wash into a water source.
+Ryan said a large wildfire could also introduce mercury into the water another way, by speeding erosion and allowing the mercury to wash into a water source.

 "Nobody's really looked at this before," Ryan said.
 "That's probably why the National Science Foundation is funding us."